Insights on Variance Estimation for Blocked and Matched Pairs Designs: Creation and bias of

 \subsection{Creation of $\varestsbm$, Equation~(\ref{eq:var_est_sb_m})}

-Here we give an expanded explanation of $\varestsbm$, Equation~(\ref{eq:var_est_sb_m}) from Section~\ref{subsec:var_est_small}.
-To formally state this method, we first express our estimands and estimators in terms of weighted averages of estimates within collections of same-size blocks.
+To formally state the method described by Equation~(\ref{eq:var_est_sb_m}) from Section~\ref{subsec:var_est_small}, we first express our estimands and estimators in terms of weighted averages of estimates within collections of same-size blocks.
 In the following, let there be $J$ unique block sizes in the sample.
 Let $\numsizej$ be the $j$th block size and let $\numsb$ be the number of blocks in the population of size $\numsizej$.
 So then $n = \sum_{j=1}^J\numsizej\numsb$.
 In particular, the sample average treatment effect for all units in blocks of size $\numsizej$ is

 Let $N_j = \numsizej \numsb$ be the total number of units in the small blocks of size $\numsizej$.
 Then the overall sample average treatment effect in terms of these $\tausbfsj$ is

 $\tausbfs$ is the same as $\taufs$ as before; we add the subscript ``small'' here to clarify the notation when we discuss hybrid experiments.
 Note that these definitions are analogous for the infinite population, which are indicated by removing the $\mathcal{S}$ subscript.